chitratejaswini/-Text-Steganography/README.md

-# Text Steganography
+# Image Steganography
-Hiding a text an image using steganography
+Hiding a text inside an image using steganography